ShareChat: A Dataset of Chatbot Conversations in the Wild: Discussion

 \section{Discussion}

-The findings presented in this study offer several important implications for understanding human-AI interaction and for guiding future research on conversational LLMs.
-We structure our discussion around four key dimensions enabled by \textsc{ShareChat}.
-While we only have demonstrated three concrete use cases: conversation completeness, source content analysis and temporal analysis, the dataset's utility extends well beyond these applications.
+The analyses above demonstrate several ways in which \textsc{ShareChat} enables new research directions for the ML community.

-\textbf{Complex Interaction Dynamics in Extended Contexts.} \textsc{ShareChat}'s longer conversation contexts, averaging 4.62 turns compared to 2.02 in LMSYS-Chat-1M~\cite{zheng2023lmsys}, provide a critical resource for studying phenomena that emerge only over extended interactions.
-Prior work has shown that model reliability can degrade as instructions are refined across turns \cite{laban2025llms}, yet most existing corpora offer limited opportunities to investigate such dynamics due to their predominantly single-turn structure.
+\textbf{Within-platform extended-context dynamics.} \textsc{ShareChat}'s longer conversation contexts, averaging 4.62 turns compared to 2.02 in LMSYS-Chat-1M~\cite{zheng2023lmsys}, provide a critical resource for studying phenomena that emerge only over extended interactions.
+Prior work has shown that model reliability can degrade as instructions are refined across turns~\cite{laban2025llmslostmultiturnconversation, huang2026vulnerability}, yet most existing corpora offer limited opportunities to investigate such dynamics due to their predominantly single-turn structure.
 The presence of conversations extending into dozens of turns, combined with the diversity of intention counts per conversation, enables researchers to examine how user needs evolve, how models maintain coherence over long contexts, and when breakdowns occur.

-\textsc{ShareChat} makes it possible to study these partial successes systematically, revealing where assistants provide useful but insufficient information and how users adapt their follow-up requests in response.
-This diversity can inform the development of models better equipped to manage multiple user needs within a single interaction, learning when to shift focus, when to return to unresolved intentions, and how to maintain coherence while serving users whose goals evolve over time.
+The prevalence of partial verdicts in our completeness analysis offers direct supervision for reinforcement learning from conversation-level feedback, where models must learn when to revisit unresolved intentions rather than simply optimizing single-turn accuracy.
+This signal is largely absent from existing benchmarks that prioritize binary correctness.